Xavier-Maruff/polaris/README.md

 2. **Pure branches**:
    If the branches are all pure, and the compiler doesn't detect complexity explosion (configurable via the predication cost budget flag `--predication-budget), all branches are evaluated independently, and then the correct branch is selected after the fact via arithmetic predication.
 This is constant-time, so the overhead isn't that wild compared to the minimal overhead of just doing FHE at all.
 3. **Effectful branches**:
-   If the branches perform I/O, the branch condition is handed off to the harness, which decrypts that value and returns a 'continuation id' that tells the runtime (not accessible via the program) what arm to take, and an 'arm ticket' that is sent alongside all requests to the harness from within that arm, and is used to verify internally to the harness that the correct selected branch has been taken.
-This leaks `log2(#arms)` bits to the **runtime** (though _not the language-level program_, as the compiler will not let you bind to a `nocrypt` label anything that depends on the result of a secret branch condition).
+   If the branches perform I/O, or are heuristically detected to involve intense computation, the branch condition is handed off to the harness, which decrypts the value and returns a continuation token to the runtime, which then executes the correct branch associated with that token.
+The mapping from condition outcome to branch token is only available to the harness, as part of the harness contract generated at compile time, meaning this doesn't leak any information (outside of potential side-channels, which will be addressed at some point before v1.0) about the condition outcome to the untrusted runtime.
+Additionally, no knowledge about which branch was executed can be propagated outside the branch at the language level, as the compiler forbids binding nocrypt values to anything that depends on secret branch conditions.
 4. **Strict mode**:
-   If the compiler flag `--strict-branch` is set, and the branches perform I/O, instead of the harness decrypting the condition and telling the runtime which branch to take, the harness tells the runtime to execute all branches and select the result via arithmetic predication, like strategy 2 - the difference this time is that the harness, knowing the correct branch, will dummy I/O operations on the other branches.
+   If the compiler flag `--strict-branch` is set, and the branches perform I/O, instead of the harness decrypting the condition and returning a continuation token, the harness tells the runtime to execute all branches and select the result via arithmetic predication, like strategy 2 - the difference this time is that the harness, knowing the correct branch, will dummy I/O operations on the other branches.

 #### If/Else